 If you decide to sell with an agent, you will need to sign a listing agreement.
 This agreement will give the agent the right to sell your house and for a commission.

 If you decide to sell by owner, you will handle all aspects of the home sale.
 And if you decide to sell your house to a “we buy houses Knoxville” homebuyer, you’ll just request an offer on their website or by phone.

 Next, you will need to price your house.
 The agent will help you determine a fair price for your house; if selling by yourself, it will be up to you to decide on the listing price.

 Once your house is priced, the agent will list it on the market, or you’ll start advertising your ‘For Sale By Owner’.
-If you sell to a local cash home buying company like Nexus Homebuyers, you can skip a lot of the traditional home selling process, including listing and home repairs.
-Otherwise, you may be required to repair your house before it is listed if you sell with a realtor or sell by owner.
+If you sell to a local cash home-buying company like Nexus Homebuyers, you can skip a lot of the traditional home-selling process, including listing and home repairs.
+Otherwise, you may be required to repair your house before it is listed if you sell with a realtor or sell by the owner.

 It is important to note that you may not be able to sell your house for the full amount owed.
 You may also be required to pay a real estate commission, which can cost 5-6% of the purchase price.